Dr Mark Frost

-I work on environment and literature in the Victorian period, with particular interest in pastoral, ecocrisis, pollution, and social and environmental justice.
-My main focus is on the instabilities and cultural functions of pastoral in canonical and non-canonical fiction of the early-Victorian period, but I am also interested in late-Victorian environmental disaster narratives and nineteenth-century Utopianism, and my original research heartland (John Ruskin) remains important to me.
+I work on environment and literature in the long-nineteenth century, with particular interest in pastoral, ecocrisis, pollution, and social and environmental justice in the Victorian period (and what it tells us about the present).
+I focus on the cultural functions of pastoral in early-Victorian literature, but have also worked on late-Victorian environmental disaster narratives, particularly the work of Richard Jefferies, and this led to a scholarly edition of his 1885 novel, After London.
+My original research heartland (John Ruskin) also remains important to me.

 I would consider postgraduate enquiries relating to any of these areas, and would welcome opportunities for media interviews and other opportunities to speak about my work.